-- Lift the fork and press on the cookies again, this time horizontally, to form a criss-cross pattern of all the cookies.
+- Lift the fork and press on the cookies again, this time horizontally, to form a criss-cross pattern on all the cookies.
 In pressing the cookies, apply only light pressure the first time and then again lightly the second press to avoid the cookies from being flattened too much.

-- Bake the cookies in a preheated oven at 175 degrees Celsius for 8 to 10 minutes until the sides of the cookies start to turn golden brown.
+- Bake the sugar cookies in a preheated oven at 175 degrees Celsius for 8 to 10 minutes until the sides of the cookies start to turn golden brown.

 - Remove the cookies from the oven.
 Let them cool slightly in the tray for 5 minutes before transferring them to a wire rack to cool completely.

-Keep these 3 ingredient cookies in an airtight container.
+Store these 3 ingredient cookies in an airtight container.